caddison/AeroCompanion/README.md

 # n8n Workflow Integration

-Enhance your Aero Companion drone operations with intelligent automation workflows using n8n.
-These integrations transform your autonomous drone into a complete business solution that seamlessly connects with existing enterprise systems.
+Using n8n these integrations transform your autonomous drone into a complete business solution that seamlessly connects with existing enterprise systems.

 ## Real-Time Alert & Response Workflows